LauraNavarro11/Encuestas-Api-rest/README.md

-# creating api for a poll and its votes
+# Creating api for a poll and its votes

 ## A poll contains multiple votes and many people can vote for multiple options in the poll.